Community Dialogues

 March 28: Indiana Center for Middle East Peace, Fort Wayne

-April 6: IUPUI Multicultural Center, Indianapolis
+April 6: IUPUI Multicultural Center

 April 13: Kan Kan Cinema, Indianapolis